noga-dev/rndao-website/README.md

 `main` is deployed to https://rndao.info/

-`develop` is deployed to https://staging.rndao.luxumbra.dev/
+`develop` should be deployed to a staging url.

 PR previews get assigned a URL when they're created.